DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 #### Pillar 4: Aspirational Thrift (The "Low Culture" Advantage)

 The Principle: A vitalistic culture celebrates wholesome, achievable, and skill‑based values—what we call "low culture"—over the unsustainable pursuit of elite luxury.
 This is Aspirational Thrift, where status comes from what you can contribute, not what you can consume.
-It is the cultural expression of a healthy Family Protocol, which values being and creating over performing and extracting.
+It is the cultural expression of a healthy Kin Protocol, which values being and creating over performing and extracting.

 System Integration: